NERC-CEH/data-science-toolbox/README.md

 | [**Current/Future Content**](#current-and-future-content)
 | [**Discussion Topics**](#discussion-topics)

 This repository houses the UKCEH Jupyter Book that aligns with the NCUK task of providing a suite of open-source, adaptable analytical methods for the academic community.
 The concept is to create a collection of user-friendly notebooks demonstrating sophisticated data science methods developed at UKCEH and external contributing organisations.
 These methods are expected to be generalizable across different areas of application and to have a strong focus on integrative modelling.
 This resource will enhance collaborative use of data science methods across different environmental themes and will support the UK's national capability in delivering world-leading environmental science.
+The book is currently in a prototyping stage with methodologies/notebooks expected to evolve over time.

 # Contributing